cmb69/video_xh/README.md

 As Video_XH provides no such possibility, you have to upload your video files to the configured video folder via FTP, a file browser or [Uploader_XH](https://github.com/cmb69/uploader_xh).
-Supported video container formats are MP4, WebM, OGG and 3GP.
+Supported video formats are [HLS](https://en.wikipedia.org/wiki/HTTP_Live_Streaming), MP4, WebM, OGG and 3GP.
 The simplest way to get a suitable set of videos which support a wide range of browsers is to use the [ITube](https://github.com/cmb69/video_xh/itube) utility.
 Additionally you might want to upload a so-called